Lester Fuess Eastman: Career Development

 Eastman joined the faculty at Cornell University in electrical engineering (now electrical and computer engineering) as an instructor from 1954 to 1956, an assistant professor from 1957 to 1959, and an associate professor in 1959.
 He became a full professor in 1966.
 He retired from Cornell's School of Electrical and Computer Engineering in 2011.

 In 1960–61, Prof. Eastman was recruited to take part in a one-year teaching exchange with associate professor of Electronics Sven Olving at the School of Engineering at Chalmers Institute of Technology in Gothenburg, Sweden.
 The exchange was arranged by Prof. Olof E. H. Rydbeck, Victor Emanuel Distinguished Professor.
 He later credited this exchange experience with broadening his focus on his engineering career and his view of the world.

 Honors and awards

 He was elected to the National Academy of Engineering in 1986 for his "...pioneering and continuing contributions to communications technology resulting from the development of high-speed and high-frequency gallium arsenide devices."

 Whilst at Cornell University, he was awarded in 2001 the status of Fellow of the American Physical Society after being nominated by their Forum on Industrial and Applied Physics for pioneering contributions to the concepts of ballistic transport and piezoelectric doping in ultra-small III-V heterojunction transistors for applications in high-speed and microwave power devices and circuits and for leadership in transitioning electric.

+The IEEE EDS Lester F. Eastman Award was established in 2019 with the intention to commemorate the life activities of Lester F. Eastman whose distinguished contributions, particularly in the physics and technology of compound semiconductor materials and devices; invented, fabricated, and investigated many novel semiconductor materials and devices.
+His work on so many occasions resulted in breakthroughs enabling important practical applications.